zuozhenggh/learning-library/data-management-library/data-lake/lakehouse.md

 * Validate that new data is being loaded
 * Review the components of the Data Lake

-Estimated Time:15 minutes
+Estimated Time: 15 minutes

-## Task 1: SQL Queries
+## Task 1: SQL queries

 Navigate from the main menu to Autonomous Data Warehouse.
 Select the lakehousedb.
 If the database is not listed, double check the compartment is set to lakehouse1.